-- Vote FOR shareholder proposals seeking disclosure of liabilities or preparation of a report pertaining to global warming and climate change risk. - Vote FOR shareholder proposals calling for the reduction of GHG emissions. - Vote FOR shareholder proposals seeking reports on responses to regulatory and public pressures surrounding climate change, and for disclosure of research that aided in setting company policies around climate change. - Vote FOR shareholder proposals requesting a report/disclosure of goals on GHG emissions from company operations and/or products.
+- Vote FOR shareholder proposals seeking information on the financial, physical, or regulatory risks it faces related to climate change- on its operations and investments, or on how the company identifies, measures, and manage such risks, unless the company is already providing that information in other sources. - Vote FOR shareholder resolutions that call on companies to disclose their asset retirement obligations in their financial reporting or report on the impact of climate transition risks on asset retirement obligations. - Vote FOR shareholder proposals calling for the reduction of GHG or adoption of GHG goals in products, operations and supply chain unless the proposal's request is unduly burdensome or overly prescriptive. - Vote FOR shareholder proposals seeking reports on responses to regulatory and public pressures surrounding climate change, and for disclosure of research that aided in setting company policies around climate change unless the information is proprietary or proposal's request is unduly burdensome. - Vote FOR shareholder proposals requesting reports on greenhouse gas emissions from companies' operations and/or products.